akersting/lazyTyper/README.md

 Built-in Types
 --------------

-Currently only "any", "numeric" and "character" are supported, the latter two only partially.
+Currently only “any”, “numeric” and “character” are supported, the latter two only partially.

 ToDo: describe the types with all their properties.